Overview

 State-Level Identity (Presidential and Sovereign Use)

 These identifiers represent the highest executive and sovereign representation of the State, including formal national and international communication.
+The Offices of the President and Vice-President sit at this level and carry the State color rather than the green or red entity colors.

 Government Entity Logos (Ministries, Agencies, Authorities)